thaleslim/Oberon-Scala/README.md

 # Oberon-Scala
 An implementation of the Oberon language in Scala

+- [ ] unchecked example
+- [x] checked example

 TODOs:

 - [ ] Declaration method:

  * Is it OK?
  * Should something be changed in the Environment' Map?
  * Possible lack of information

-- [ ] ReadInt
+- [ ] ReadInt:

+ * User input?

-- [ ] ReadBool
+- [ ] ReadBool:

+ * User input?

 - [ ] Global Variables:

  * How should we approach them ?
  * Should we have a Storage space dedicated to them?
  * Should we insert them in every scope?

+- [ ] Procedures